kwdaisuke/mk/docs/Biblio/SoftwareEngineering/oop.md

         self.location = Location()
 ```

-In the inheritance.py file, the Country class is defined as a base class that has a name attribute, a map attribute, and a product method.
+Country class is defined as a base class that has a name attribute, a map attribute, and a product method.
 The Tokyo, Paris, and Moscow classes are defined as subclasses of the Country class, and they each have longitude and latitude attributes and a modified __init__ method that calls the base class's __init__ method using the super() function.
 This is an example of inheritance, as the Tokyo, Paris, and Moscow classes inherit attributes and methods from the Country class.

 ```py title="inheritance.py" linenums="1"